Uncover the strange combination of zombies and wrestling with this deep dive into the surprising times these worlds collided!

-Zombies in Pop Culture and Their Connection to Professional Wrestling
+Zombies vs. Wrestlers in Pop Culture and Beyond

 Zombies have been a massive part of popular culture for many years and for many reasons.
 When they first lumbered onto our screens, they were mainly a supernatural force, the undead rising from graves and attacking the living.